Marketing Your Property

 See articles:

-When to Renew Lease Contracts with your San Antonio Rental Property
+When to Renew Lease Contracts with your San Antonio and Austin Rental Property

 Rent Collection

-Yes, our lease agreement states that the rent is due on the 1st of the month.
+Our lease agreement states that the rent is due on the 1st of the month.
 Texas law says that we have to give the tenants a grace period.
-Therefore, the tenants have to midnight on the 3rd before they are considered to be late with their rent.
+Therefore, the tenants have to midnight on the 4th before they are considered to be late with their rent.

 We process statements and rent proceeds between the 7th and 9th of each month.
 You should receive your statement and rent proceeds no later than the 10th to the 12th providing the property is occupied and the rent has been paid on time.

-Disbursements are made by ACH direct deposit into the owners’ accounts and statement notifications are emailed the next day along with being posted into the Owner Portal.
+Disbursements are made by ACH direct deposit into the owners’ accounts and statement notifications are emailed the next day.

 Each case is unique, and we make our decisions based on what is best for you and the property in the long run.
 We always proceed with the legal notices required for eviction regardless of any other factors.
 We will simply postpone the actual filing of the eviction if the tenant is showing favorable effort toward resolution.
 Evictions in Texas are a simple legal matter as there is no way a tenant can prevail in court if they have not paid rent, and the landlord has properly executed the notices and filing.
 Full evictions, when necessary, can usually be completed in five to six weeks.
 If the tenant can fully catch up with rent and late fees during that process, an eviction can be halted at anytime.